Oindrila-Sen/Data-Science/Kaggle/Titanic/ReadMe.md

     scale_y_continuous(limits = c(0,1000), breaks = seq(0,1000,100))
   ggtitle("Fare_Group vs Total Passengers")
 ```
-Most of the passengers are in the "Low" Fare group.
-It tallys with the Data where we have seen that most of the passengers are in 3rd Class.
+Most of the passengers were in the "Low" Fare group.
+It tallys with the Data where we have seen before that most of the passengers were in the 3rd Class.

 6. with_family vs Total Passengers
 ```{r}